 While a day in the Barossa is undoubtedly best spent with wine on your lips, there’s so much more to explore among the lush green vineyards.

-From taking to the sky, to exploring a gourmet food wonderland and sipping wine as old as you, the Barossa is a feast for all senses.
+From taking to the sky, to exploring a gourmet food wonderland and sipping 100-year old wine, the Barossa is a feast for all senses.
 Loosen your belt buckle, ready your sense of adventure and of course prepare to be blown away by some seriously good wine.
-Here’s our top five things to do in the Barossa.
+Here’s our list of the best things to see and do in the Barossa.

-Set your alarm early and rise with the birds to drink in the Barossa from a different angle.
-Experience the oldest form of flight and tick this once-in-a-lifetime experience off your bucket list, taking to the skies on an epic hot air balloon adventure.
+Set your alarm early and rise with the birds to drink in the Barossa from a different angle with Barossa Valley Ballooning or Barossa Balloon Adventures..
 Be consumed by complete tranquillity and soak in panoramic views as you glide over the vineyards and rolling hills of the Barossa ranges.
 See historic towns, green plains, lush paddocks and the majestic Murray River.
 Watch the sun rise from the balloon, breathe in the fresh air and toast your return to earth with a glass of the region's finest sparkling wines before refuelling with a breakfast feast.
-Fly high with Barossa Valley Ballooning or Barossa Balloon Adventures.

 Nestled among the rolling green hills of the Barossa, Hentley Farm’s award-winning cellar door is the perfect place to unwind with a glass (or two) of seriously good wine.
 Housed in a cosy 1840s cottage complete with an open fire place, exposed stone walls and wood beam ceilings, this boutique cellar door in the heart of Seppeltsfield oozes historic charm and embodies the rich culture of the Barossa.
-If you’re feeling hungry, wander over to the award-winning on-site restaurant of the same name for an epic feast.
-With an impressive resume of international awards under its belt, dine and drink in the highest quality local produce, with much of it sourced from the farm’s 150 acres, including foraged ingredients growing wild, as well as fruit, vegetables and herbs grown on site.
+If you’re feeling hungry, wander over to the award-winning on-site restaurant for an epic feast.
+Indulge in the highest quality local produce with a fine-dining menu carefully crafted based on what is flourishing and growing abundantly in the restaurant’s surrounding 150 acres.
 Loosen your belt buckle and settle in – you’ll probably be here a while.